roslynos/roslyn/README.md

 ```

 ## Update the Sources
-You can update the AsteroidOS sources with the following command:
+You can update the RoslynOS sources with the following command:
 ```bash
 ./repo-mgr.sh update
 ```

+# Licenses
+A RoslynOS image is made of plenty of components and it’s hard to describe the full details of all the licenses that are in use in the system.
+However, when building the system from sources with OpenEmbedded, one can find the exhaustive set of licenses used by each package in the `build/tmp-glibc/deploy/licenses directory`.

 # Give a Star! :star: